maxludden/supergene-v2/books/book01/md/chapter-0002.md

 When Han Sen finally realized what had really happened, he was almost trembling.
 Holding the dagger to pick open the shell of the black beetle, he filled his mouth with meat as tender as jelly.

-> "Flesh Of Black Beetle Eaten.
-One Sacred Geno Point Gained."
+> "Flesh of Black Beetle eaten.
+One sacred geno point gained."

 Feeling the flesh turn to energy and hearing the voice in his mind almost brought Han Sen to tears.